All-new stories about Homer and the gang every month...

 Gwen Cooper returns with the ongoing adventures of her much-beloved, world-famous fur family in the Curl Up with a Cat Tale Series--filled with all the humor and heart Gwen's devoted readership has come to know and love!

 Buy each story monthly for $3.99 apiece (on Amazon, Nook, Kobo, or iBooks), OR pay a one-time subscription fee of $14.99 and get all 10 stories in the series at 60% off!
-You'll immediately receive every story in the series published to date--then you'll automatically get a new story the first week of each month!
+You'll immediately receive every story in the current series published to date--then you'll automatically get a new story each month!

 Stories may be read on any desktop or laptop computer, e-reader, tablet, or smartphone--or print them out to read on paper!